IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 One more small note is about this line `stats.height = chain_stats.height - 1;`.
 We subtract 1 because the API `/chain` tells me the number of blocks.
 But the API `/chain/blocks/<block #>` takes the id of a block which is indexed to 0.
-So if we want details on blockheight #5, we build a request for `/chain/blocks/4`.
+So, if we want details on blockheight #5, we build a request for `/chain/blocks/4`.

 That’s it!
 Hope you had fun trading some marbles in part 1.